python-versioneer/python-versioneer/README.md

 First, decide on values for the following configuration variables:

+* `VCS`:

-* `VCS`: the version control system you use.
-Currently accepts "git".
+  The version control system you use.
+Optional.
+Will simply be detected if not specified.
+Currently accepts "git" or "svn".

 * `versionfile_source`: